 This December, NCA members will be asked to vote in its annual election.
 One position on the ballot for 2020 is the election for Second Vice President.
 The candidates, developed by the Nominating Committee, are Walid Afifi from the University of California, Santa Barbara and Bonnie J. Dow of Vanderbilt University.

-Balloting for the election will open on Tuesday, December 1 and will close on Monday, December 28 at 5 p.m.
-EST. All individual members of NCA as of November 30 are eligible to vote in the election.
-If you are eligible to vote and do not receive an electronic ballot on Tuesday, December 1 or if you would like to request a paper ballot, please contact NCA’s National Office at email@example.com.
+Balloting for the election will open on Tuesday, December 1 and will close on Thursday, December 31 at 11:59 pm PST.
+All individual members of NCA as of November 30 are eligible to vote in the election.
+If you are eligible to vote and did not receive an electronic ballot on Tuesday, December 1 or if you would like to request a paper ballot, please contact NCA’s National Office at firstname.lastname@example.org.

 To help ensure you receive your electronic ballot, please note the ballot will be coming from “NCA Election Coordinator" (email@example.com).
 Please ensure that your spam filter allows this email to get to your inbox by adding this email address to your address book.